by Amy Zidell

 Earthquakes are very inconsiderate.
-My brothers, in the surrounding Northridge area, were nearly thrown out of bed by this last quake.
+My cousins, in the surrounding Northridge area, were nearly thrown out of bed by this last quake.
 Now, there's just simply no reason for that sort of thing.

-Like many, my brothers and I were dispersed by last Monday's quake.
-We camped out at my parents' house, which is far enough away from the epicenter that it has running water, power, is structurally sound and everything inside isn't broken and smashed up.
-It was just like the old days, except my brothers each have wives and two small children 25 months to five months in age.
+Like many, my cousins and I were dispersed by last Monday's quake.
+We camped out at my grandparents' house, which is far enough away from the epicenter that it has running water, power, is structurally sound and everything inside isn't broken and smashed up.
+It was just like the old days, except now there are spouses and small children ranging from 25 months to five months in age.
 Other than that, it was the same.
-I imagine this house was much like it would be if my brothers were deadbeats, with no hope for employment, and I refused to ever leave.
+I imagine this house was much like it would be if my cousins were deadbeats, with no hope for employment, and none of us refused to ever leave.
 I'm glad that's not the case.
-My mom doesn't even think that's funny.
+My grandma doesn't even think that's funny.
 I thought it was hysterical.

-So, my father devised a master plan: my brothers and I would stay in our old rooms.
-This was an interesting plan with one small glitch... my parents have converted two of their children's former rooms into offices.
-Yes, that's right, my parents each have an office.
-The other room is one my mother and I share as storage.
-Hey, I don't have a house, yet...
+So, a master plan was devised: everyone would stay in the rooms they used stay in.
+This was an interesting plan with one small glitch... two of these bedrooms have been converted into offices.
+Yes, that's right, his and her offices.
+The other room is one used as storage, a partially mine.
+Hey, tiny house...
 You want me to store my stuff at your house?

 We managed anyway, it wasn't so bad.
 It was kind of like a small family reunion in the mountains without the mountains or five months of planning.

 The earthquake was bad -- real bad; however, things got much worse.
 After everyone had safely resituated themselves in their old rooms, we naturally congregated in the family room and kitchen.